 In selected countries, we set up mobile teams to provide medical care in inaccessible regions.
 This is the way to deliver treatment to as many patients as possible.
 In 2016, our mobile team travelled across the besieged area of Homs in Syria.
 Over half a year, we helped more than 50,000 people in the region.

 We improve access to health care

-We build and refurbish hospitals, establish ambulances and clinics.
-In 2010, the earthquake in Haiti severely paralyzed the health infrastructure and hence the access of patients to a doctor.
-Hospitals, health centers and clinics were either destroyed or damaged to such an extent that they could not work.
-Therefore, as part of its humanitarian activity and in addition to the urgent rescue of human lives, MAGNA has built and fully equipped a mother and child health center in Port-au-Prince.More about the medical assistance
+We build and refurbish hospitals, and establish outpatient facilities and clinics.
+In 2010, an earthquake in Haiti severely crippled the health care infrastructure and hence patients’ access to doctors.
+Hospitals, health centres, and clinics were either destroyed or damaged to where they could not function.
+Therefore, as part of its humanitarian activity and in addition to the urgent live-saving operations, MAGNA built and fully equipped a mother and child health centre in Port-au-Prince.

 MAGNA manages most of its projects on its own.
-In rare cases, it is also possible to provide financial support to other humanitarian organizations, community groups or healthcare facilities with which we work in certain areas.
+In rare cases, we may also possible provide financial support to other humanitarian organizations, community groups, or healthcare facilities with which we’re working in certain areas.

 MAGNA cooperates with a large number of partners, including:

 We follow recognized international standards for medical practice and humanitarian issues.
-These include the World Health Organization (WHO) health policy as well as the Red Cross Code.I want to support MAGNA
+These include World Health Organization (WHO) health policy as well as the Red Cross Code.